redplanetlabs/specter/README.md

 # Specter [![Build Status](https://travis-ci.org/nathanmarz/specter.svg?branch=master)](http://travis-ci.org/nathanmarz/specter)

 Specter is a Clojure and ClojureScript library that – because of its far-ranging applicability – is hard to describe in just a few sentences.
 At its core, Specter is a library for "composable navigation".
-Most commonly this is used for querying and transfoming nested data structures, but the concept generalizes far beyond that.
-Its effect is to enable you to write programs more rapidly and in a much more maintainable way.
+Most commonly it is used for querying and transfoming nested data structures, but the concept generalizes far beyond that.
+Its effect is to enable you to write programs much more rapidly and in a much more maintainable way.

 Here are three areas where Specter greatly improves Clojure programming: